Scope and arrangement

 -

-Consist of photocopies of letters and memos generated by Moses and his staff in the office of the President of the Fair, as well as copies of letters directed to him, or needing his consideration.
-The correspondence deals with the soliciting and construction of exhibits and facilities at the Fair, and administration of the Fair after its opening in 1964.
+The series largely consists of copies of letters and memoranda generated by Moses and his staff.
+Topics covered include soliciting and construction of exhibits and facilities at the Fair, administration of the Fair after its opening in 1964, and arterial highway construction around the fair grounds.

 -

-Largely comprised of TBTA "Greenbooks".
-These volumes are annual compilations prepared by the TBTA from 1934 to 1966 of official reports, speeches, magazines, and clippings on a variety of subjects with Moses' range of interests, but not necessarily related directly to the TBTA.
-There are also complete transcripts of the Moreland Commission proceedings of 1929, and other unsorted printed items.
+The series is largely comprised of Triborough Bridge and Tunnel Authority (TBTA) "Greenbooks."
+These volumes are annual compilations prepared by the TBTA from 1934 to 1965 of official reports, speeches, magazines, and clippings on a variety of subjects with Moses' range of interests, but not necessarily related directly to the TBTA.